MrHsiehVCS/unit5-pp/README.md

    - `void changeValue(String value)` changes the current `value` to the `value` in the parameter if that `value` is a valid `value` when capitalization is ignored.
 If that `value` is invalid, the method does nothing.
 The method converts the parameter to lowercase before storing.
       - *Valid Inputs*: `2`, `3`, `4`, `5`, `6`, `7`, `8`, `9`, `10`, `jack`, `queen`, `king`, or `ace`

-You may include any other `private` methods and instance variables you think applicable.
+You may include any other `private` methods and instance variables that you think are applicable.
 You should have nothing else that is `public` other than what is listed above.

 ## PART C - `MyMath.java`